JureSeselj/discover-the-world/README.md

 * Each question has its own hint image to help user remember what landmark the question is linked.

-* When user got a wrong answer to question or time finished, a modal shows a brief explanation about the question.
+* When user got a wrong answer to question or time finished, a modal shows a brief explanation about correct question answer.

+* There is progress bar with text underneath the game container to clearly show the user game progress and remaining questions before finsih.

 ### End Game

-* After answering 20 quiz questions, user can add name to rank score on High Scores page.
+* After answering 15 quiz questions, user can add name to rank score on High Score page.

+* There is also two buttons for home page or play again the game.

 ### High Score

 * A list of top 5 players can be found and every time user plays the game (on the same device) the new score will be added onto it.

 * There is also a go home button that leads the user to the index page after checking the high score list.

+* Underneath go home button there is also a play again button to instantly begin the game.

 ## Features to be Implemented